Niksinikhilesh045/Niksinikhilesh045/README.md

 I'm a cybersecurity enthusiast and a final-year B.Tech Computer Engineering student, driven by a passion for securing systems and advancing DevSecOps practices.
 I focus on:

 - 🔐 Threat Detection & Security Automation
-- 🔄 CI/CD pipelines (Jenkins + Automated Security Scanning)
+- 🔄 CI/CD pipelines (Docker + Automated Security Scanning)
-- 🐧 Tools like Wazuh, Splunk, TheHive, MITRE ATT&CK & more
+- 🐧 Tools like OWASP ZAP, Burp Suite, Metasploit & more

 ---